Sgt. Stubby: An American Hero: Release

 The combination of competing blockbusters' massive marketing budgets and another, better-known indie animation about dogs was more than first-time distributor Fun Academy could overcome; as a result, Sgt.
-Stubby: An American Hero opened on 1,633 theaters across the U.S. and Canada at No. 16 for the weekend and was pulled by most locations the following week to clear room for Avengers: Infinity War.
+Stubby: An American Hero opened in 1,633 theaters across the U.S. and Canada at No. 16 for the weekend and was pulled by most locations the following week to clear room for Avengers: Infinity War.

-In a Reddit AMA in December 2018, one of the film's producers and voice actors, Jordan Beck, delivered this response to a question about the film being a box office bomb:Imagine the pitch for a movie like Stubby, “We’re going to make a kids movie about The Great War, but there’s a dog that gets wounded, but he’s okay in the end.”
-This was always going to be a risky undertaking and we knew we would have challenges, but it was an experiment to prove that there was an appetite for a different type of content.
+In a Reddit AMA in December 2018, one of the film's producers and voice actors, Jordan Beck, delivered this response to a question about the film being a box office bomb:Imagine the pitch for a movie like Stubby, "We're going to make a kids movie about The Great War, but there's a dog that gets wounded, but he's okay in the end."
+This was always going to be a risky undertaking, and we knew we would have challenges, but it was an experiment to prove that there was an appetite for a different type of content.

-In this modern era, Box Office is only one of the revenue streams, there’s home media, Pay and non Pay TV, SVOD, airlines, foreign territories.
-Yes, our box office was not good, but that was not because we had a bad movie; it was because our release strategy was wrong and we didn’t have the big bucks to compete with the major studios, especially after Disney moved "The Avengers: Infinity War" up by a week and caused Warner Bros. to move "Rampage" onto our release date.
+In this modern era, Box Office is only one of the revenue streams; there's home media, Pay and non-pay TV, SVOD, airlines, foreign territories.
+Yes, our box office was not good, but that was not because we had a bad movie; it was because our release strategy was wrong and we didn't have the big bucks to compete with the major studios, especially after Disney moved "The Avengers: Infinity War" up by a week and caused Warner Bros. to move "Rampage" onto our release date.

-All in all, for a first effort, we are happy where we are going as Stubby begins to expand around the world, Paramount have come onboard for home media and we have kept all our TV and SVOD rights.
+All in all, for a first effort, we are happy where we are going as Stubby begins to expand around the world, Paramount has come on board for home media, and we have kept all our TV and SVOD rights.

 Home media

-The movie was released DVD, Blu-Ray, Digital, and VOD in the United States and Canada by Paramount Home Media Distribution and Fun Academy Media Group on December 11, 2018.
+The movie was released on DVD, Blu-Ray, Digital, and VOD in the United States and Canada by Paramount Home Media Distribution and Fun Academy Media Group on December 11, 2018.
 On February 11, 2019, Fun Academy released Sgt.
 Stubby: An Unlikely Hero on DVD and Blu-ray in the United Kingdom and Ireland, with Digital and VOD through Sky TV.
 The film also premiered on HBO in the U.S. on July 1, 2019.